Adamm00/amcfwm/README.md

 ## **Donate**

 This script will always be open source and free to use, but if you want to support future development you can do so by [Donating With PayPal.](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=BPN4LTRZKDTML)

+&nbsp;

+&nbsp;

+_Note:_ Support will only be provided for questions relating to this script, not general VM/Linux questions.
+If you are unfamiliar with working in a Linux enviorment this script probably isn't aimed at you.